Terminal Recordings

 Drag-to-Create

-On the Annotations and Cuts tracks, clicking and dragging across empty space creates a new item spanning the drag distance.
+On the Annotations, Cuts, Snippets, and Highlights tracks, clicking and dragging across empty space creates a new item spanning the drag distance.
 The drag only initiates after a 4-pixel movement threshold, preventing accidental creation from stray clicks.
-If you want a fixed-size item without dragging, double-click instead (creates a 2-second item at that position).
+If you want a fixed-size item without dragging, double-click instead (creates a 2-second item for annotations/cuts, 5-second for snippets, or 3-second for highlights).

 Cut Types